peterrosberg/word-reversal/README.md

 ## Requirements

 To develop and run locally you will need:
-* Java JDK version 11
+* Java JDK version 11 //TODO or 14?
 * Node.js version 14.13.0 or later
 * Npm version 6.14.8 or later
 * Gradle